What are Injectable Dermal Fillers?

 Calcium hydroxylapatite is also a naturally occurring substance, found primarily in our bones.
 When used in a filler, the calcium particles are very tiny, almost microscopic, and suspended in a smooth gel.
 The consistency of a calcium hydroxylapatite filler is typically thicker than that of a hyaluronic acid filler, and the results will typically last longer as well, about 12 months for most patients.
 Calcium hydroxylapatite is also reported to help stimulate natural collagen production, and it is typically used for deeper lines and wrinkles.
 FDA approved calcium hydroxylapatite fillers include Radiesse.

 Poly-L-lactic acid is a biocompatible (meaning it is safe to use in the body), biodegradable synthetic substance.
 It has been used for many years in a number of medical devices, such as dissolvable stitches.
-Poly-L-lactic acid fillers are considered a “semi-permanent,” as the results typically last more than 2 years, and can help stimulate collagen production.
+Poly-L-lactic acid fillers are considered “semi-permanent,” as the results typically last more than 2 years, and can help stimulate collagen production.
 As a thicker filler material, Poly-L-lactic acid is typically used to treat deeper facial wrinkles.
 FDA approved Poly-L-lactic acid fillers include Sculptra Aesthetic.

 Choosing a Provider for Filler Treatments